Baja California Sur & North East Mexico

 We saw plenty of evidence of rabbits but, unsurprisingly given the heat of the day, no animals.

 I should have checked with Claudia.
 She had never seen a rabbit but did make some calls for us after we returned empty handed.
 Several local operators offer overnight camping/glamping trips to the island.
 These, she was told, are the way to see the rabbits as well as the island’s numerous Ringtails which are a campground pest.
 There is also an endemic subspecies of White-tailed Antelope Squirrel here, which is presumably easier to spot at dawn and dusk.
 Claudia tried to get us out there for a night, but during the busy season we had to take a two-night trip.
-The Black Jackrabbit is one I will return for.
+I might return one day, epecially if the rabbits return to full species status.

 The only mammals that day were several pods of playful Bottlenose Dolphins.